stevebrown0804/jpn_lang_dbm_desktop_app_standalone/README.md

 2. Navigate to the project root, in a console
 3. `dotnet run`

-You can probably also do this (in a graphical UI way) in Visual Studio, but I haven't tried that yet.
+You can probably also do this (in a GUI way) in Visual Studio, but I haven't tried that yet.
 I wrote this thing in VS Codium, using WSL.

 ---